gostonefire/TargetTempo/README.md

 Since this is a data field you must set your time and distance targets in the Connect IQ app.
 Once that is done and you start your activity, the data field will reflect your target settings in its label, e.g. “120:00 21,1” for a half marathon in two hours (the distance is only showing one decimal rounded, but internally it uses what you set).

+As an alternative you can chose to set your time target as the average tempo to obtain over the distance.
+Just tick the check box “Time target as average tempo” and it will internally calculate the total time over the distance.
+The data field label will reflect the total time, and the initial target tempo will be what you entered in the settings.

-There is also a display option for when ETA is shown instead of target tempo.
-You can choose between:
+There is a display option for when ETA is shown instead of target tempo:
 - Outside realistic tempo range
 - During last km/mi
 - Alternate between tempo and ETA